 - Be prudent; be thorough.
 RV rental companies run specials all the time; you just have to look for them.
 If you’re renting during an off time of year, look for seasonal deals.
 If you’re not dead-set on your destination, or your pickup location is flexible, look for area-specific discounts.
 If you’re only going one way, check one-way packages and factory delivery specials.
 Don’t be afraid to haggle if you found a cheaper rental elsewhere.

-- Read as many reviews as you can find.
-We live in the information age!
+- We live in the information age!
 People want to trade stories of their amazing (or horrible) rental experiences.
 Don’t just go with a rental because the company says they’re the best on their website.
 Check out Yelp and Google for reviews from actual people.
 If you’re renting through RVshare, you can check renter reviews here, or in an individual listing.

 - Budget more than you think you need.
 Renting an RV isn’t a fixed price; there are a lot of financial puzzle pieces that fit together.
 Fees for insurance, campground fees, gas, dining and entertainment, and mileage and generator fees are all things you need to consider.